-Anderson County grade fixing scandal takes down principal, football coach
+Anderson County Grade Fixing Scandal Takes Down Principal, Football Coach

 “While he claimed he was never instructed…to change student scores, Turpin did again recall Dan Jenkins making it clear he wanted credit recovery students’ grades to be above a 60 so they could get out of courses/school.”

-Turpin said he often sat students down on the credit recovery software in “test only mode” which allowed them to complete to skip lengthy online instruction then Google answers to their tests and quizzes.
+Turpin said he often sat students down on the credit recovery software in “test only mode” which allowed them to skip lengthy online instruction then Google answers to their tests and quizzes.

 One student, for example, completed an entire geometry course in one hour and 46 minutes, according to the disciplinary documents.